idleberg/sublimetext-gruntfile.js/README.md

 ### Basic Usage

 1. Upon first use, perform `npm install` to download all required packages
-2. Run `grunt` to run the default tests
+2. Run `grunt lint` to run the default tests

 ### Optional Usage